An Intro to Production Monitoring for Voice Agents

 Pre-launch testing captures controlled scenarios, but production environments introduce unpredictable variables the agent hasn’t been explicitly designed to handle.

 For instance, if a customer initially calls about a billing issue and suddenly switches to asking about plan upgrades, an unprepared agent may misroute the request, give irrelevant answers, or loop back to the wrong state.
 Without production monitoring to catch these moments, you won’t see the drop in conversation quality until it shows up in customer complaints.
+This is the kind of thing that feels obvious only after you listen to a few real calls.

 Critical Failure Modes in Production